schadenfred/proscrypt-koans/README.md

 `$ atom . &`

 ...and it opens up our project, you're almost there.
-Now install the 'haml' package, which we'll need, because we value good looking code:
+Now install the 'haml' package:

 [reflect](https://flight-manual.atom.io/using-atom/sections/atom-packages/)

 Once you have the haml package installed, you're ready to move on.

-## koan 1.9: Checkout this branch on your machine
+## koan 1.9: Checkout this branch

-Let's get your machine switched to this branch of our code -- the one you're reading.
+Let's get your cloned version of your fork of our code on this machine switched to this branch of our code -- the 'chapter-1' branch.
 To do so we'll pass a 'checkout' command, and several arguments to Git.
-The first argument to Git is that we'd like to checkout a branch '-b'; the second argument is that we'd like to call the branch 'chapter-1,' and the third argument is that we'd like our local branch 'chapter-1' to track our 'origin' remote's 'chapter-1' branch.
+The first argument to Git is to checkout a new branch '-b'; the second is to name the new branch 'chapter-1,' and the third is to pull 'chapter-1' from 'origin' into our new local 'chapter-1' branch.

 `$ git checkout -b chapter-1 origin/chapter-1`